cancel icon

 Most people recover from sciatica without medical intervention within weeks or a few months.
 However, you should see a doctor if pain persists beyond 6 weeks, if you cannot manage daily activities, or if your symptoms worsen despite self-care.

 Certain warning signs require urgent medical attention.
 Numbness in the saddle area (the region between your legs), loss of bladder or bowel control, weakness in both legs that is rapidly worsening, or severe pain that is completely unmanageable may indicate cauda equina syndrome.
 Fever combined with back and leg pain also warrants urgent evaluation.
-These signs need immediate assessment at A&E or require calling 999.

 Treatment options